 Brain Tumor Drugs Market Size, Share, and Growth

-The global brain tumor drugs market is experiencing robust growth, with its estimated value of USD 3 billion in the year 2025 and USD 5.5 billion by the period 2035, registering a CAGR of 6.1%.
+The global brain tumor drugs market is experiencing robust growth, with its estimated value of USD 3 billion in the year 2025 and USD 5.5 billion by 2035, registering a CAGR of 6.1%.
 North America leads the market with market share of 54% with USD 1.6 billion revenue.

 According to Dr. Ramesh Subramanian, Chief Scientific Officer at Natco Pharma,"This therapy for brain tumors, developed using cutting-edge in-house research and development focusing on the Indian population, is a major milestone toward creating innovation, access, and self-sufficiency within the neuro-oncology sector in India naturally."